Sales Management 101

 Automating your sales process is key to improving your productivity.
 Automation helps reps spend less time on admin work and more time on planning and executing their activities.
 Here are some key areas where automation can help you be more productive:

-Sales, like anything else, can be reduced to a set of regular activities.
-The ability to automatically create and update tasks pays huge dividends, considering the amount of time sales people spend on working with mundane tasks.
+Like anything else, sales can be reduced to a set of regular activities.
+The ability to create and update tasks automatically pays huge dividends, considering the amount of time salespeople spend on working on mundane tasks.

-Automated workflows help save time and ensure sales reps quickly complete a set of steps without the need for any manual intervention.
-By having workflows set up for every stage of your sales pipeline, you can effortlessly speed up your sales process.
+Automated workflows help save time and ensure sales reps complete a set of steps quickly without the need for any manual intervention.
+By setting up workflows for every stage of your sales pipeline, you can effortlessly speed up your sales process.

 Automated, proactive suggestions from your CRM can go a long way in reducing the time that you spend on every lead.
-Some examples include providing the best time to contact a lead, predicting the success rate in closing a deal, and suggesting a suitable email template.
+Examples include providing the best time to contact a lead, predicting the success rate in closing a deal, and suggesting a suitable email template.

 Your CRM should be business-ready wherever you go.
 A mobile-enabled CRM can allow you to add and update data while you commute between multiple business appointments, and even when you're offline.
 From trade shows, business meetings, and networking events–both in flight and on the road–sales management apps can help you close deals on the go.